EEErinzzz/ENGG1340/Game_Structure.md

 2) Do not display timer to the user measuring system time at the begining and the end of the game, do subtraction and obtain the elapsed_time

-2. functions and files created return value -> elapsed time use in the [Record System （游戏记录系统）](#item-five)
+2. classes, functions and files created return value -> elapsed time use in the [Record System （游戏记录系统）](#item-five)